-Beginning with the first track, “Otherworldly Sounds,” this is exactly what SAMSQN accomplishes.
-The listener might expect sharp atmospheres and cold percussion in a track inspired by frozen lakes, however the production offers a warm and denser approach to mimic the tranquility of the experience.
-Including distant vocals and the occasional – naturally occurring – laser sound of ice separating from itself, “Otherworldly Sounds” succeeds its immersion into a peaceful environment, reaffirmed later in the quiet closing ambient track “Grayson Lake”.
+Beginning with the first track, “Otherworldly Sounds,” that’s exactly what SAMSQN accomplishes.
+The listener might expect sharp atmospheres and cold percussion in a track inspired by frozen lakes, however, the production offers a warm and denser approach to mimic the tranquillity of the experience.
+Including distant vocals and the occasional – naturally occurring – laser sound of ice separating from itself, “Otherworldly Sounds” succeeds in its immersion into a peaceful environment, reaffirmed later in the quiet closing ambient track “Grayson Lake”.

-“Demise” slowly arises the tension as lived during the dreadful year of 2020’s pandemic, and invokes a feeling of impending doom with flat atmosphere, dystopian accents, and dark turns.
+“Demise” slowly arises the tension as lived during the dreadful year of the 2020s pandemic, and invokes a feeling of impending doom with a flat atmosphere, dystopian accents, and dark turns.

 “80 Hours” somehow sounds like a dynamic version of “Chemosynthesis” by Luigi Tozzi – maybe closer to Claudio PRC’s rework – and cleverly translates the alienating professional life, sustained by the repetitive clip and by an impactful bass beat, turning the track into an effective dance floor gem.

 Around these central pieces gravitate two outstanding remixes: one from Amsterdammer Garden of Edann, who created an electrifying version of “Otherworldly Sounds,” and one from Hungarian CVRDWELL, who added an industrial and experimental twist to “80 Hours.”